LibrePDF/OpenPDF/.github/pull_request_template.md

 Is anything broken because of the new code?
 Any changes in method signatures?

+## Your real name
+Please specify your full name here, so that we can verify your identity.
+If you have a conflict of interest describe this here also.

 ## Testing details

 Any other details about how to test the new feature or bugfix?